BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Staff of the Magi.md

----title: Staff of the Magi---
+---title: Staff of the Magitags: notesseason: summertoc: truecomments: true---
 # Staff of the Magi

 *Staff, legendary (requires attunement by a sorcerer, warlock, or wizard)*